jgrantL/NBA-salary-viz/README.md

-# NBA-salary-viz
+# NBA Salary - A mini-analysis

-Welcome to my mini-analysis summer project working with NBA data!
+Welcome to my fun summer project working with NBA data!

 ## Introduction